machine-detonation/EDD3A0/README.md

 > **BOLD** = Favorite • _ITALIC_ = Just introduced to/Learning about • ~~Strikethrough~~ = Inactive
 >
 > I do have other interests but I'm keeping them private.
-I'll let you know what they are if I'm comfortable with you.
+I'll let you know what they are if I'm comfortable with you

 ![m8sm67](https://github.com/user-attachments/assets/317f0c4a-aaaf-4292-86cb-76d5a13b5104) -- **Music; Yoeko Kurahashi, Kikuo, Maretu, Steve Lacy, Spellcasting, KeyAfterKey, Deister Orchestra, Nuvfr, Goreshit, Lemon Demon, Soddikken, Rori/Loli in Early 20's** - I listen to basically anything but these are my favorites atm